Windz-GameDev/CAP6635-Advanced-AI-A_Star-With-Obstacles/README.md

 Preparing Your Data
 - Prepare two text files in the project directory: coords.txt for node coordinates and graph.txt, which is formatted as an adjacency list.
 - The coords.txt file should list each node's ID followed by its x and y coordinates, separated by spaces.
-Start counting nodes from 1.
+Start counting nodes from 0 or greater.
-- The graph.txt file should list each node's ID followed by the IDs of nodes it is connected to, representing the graph's edges.
+- The graph.txt file should list the node IDs followed by the IDs of nodes it is connected to, representing the graph's edges.
+- If you have an edge from x -> y in graph.txt, you don't need another edge for y -> x
 - Note: Vertex IDs must be integers, or you will run into issues.
 X and Y coordinates may be floats or integers.

-Your graph and coords text files should look like the following: notice we start counting nodes from 1.
-Note: Do not count from 0 in your input.
+Your graph and coords text files should look like the following:

+Note: In the coordinates file, you may start from 0 or any positive integer, as long as Vertex IDs are sequential by line.
+Additionally, vertexes must be defined in the coords file before an edge can be placed between it and another vertex in the graph file.

 ![Coordinate File Example](coords_file_example.png "Coords File Example")